 - Stretching and tearing of the brain tissues due to G-Force shock

 Secondary brain injuries can occur minutes, days, or even weeks after the initial trauma and are caused by internal bleeding, swelling, and pressure on the brain.
 This increased pressure can lead to decreased blood flow, impingement upon critical nerve tissue, tissue damage or death.

-These types of injuries are often categorized as silent killers because individuals who have suffered TBI may not even realize they are undergoing secondary trauma.
+These types of injuries are often categorised as silent killers because individuals who have suffered TBI may not even realise they are undergoing secondary trauma.
 Many people don’t notice any symptoms or if they do the symptoms they report or limited to:

 - Lethargy or sleepiness

 When a motorcycle accident victim is admitted to the ER, doctors will assess the injured individual using a variety of tests to determine the likelihood of Traumatic Brain Injury.
 The first is a multi-stage test that involves a physical exam combined with cognitive testing.